BAYEUX: WWII, D-DAY, DE GAULLE AND AFTER

 - Claude Hettier de Boislambert, De Gaulle’s associate at the Casablanca Conference and the head of the French military liaison administrative mission, supervised relations between the Allied forces and the liberated population.

 The French delegation experienced a rough sea on their voyage from Portsmouth to the coastline of Normandy and ‘La Combattante’ cast anchor opposite Juno Beach next to a french village Courseulles-Sur-Mer one hour in arrears.
-De Gaulle and his entourage were disembarked with the means of a DUKW amphibian boat to set foot ashore on the furrowed sand.
+De Gaulle and his entourage disembarked with the means of a DUKW amphibian boat to set foot ashore on the furrowed sand.
 Nowadays a street next to a ‘landing place’ is known as ‘Avenue du General de Gaulle’.
 As it had been discussed in advance, the French delegacy, at least De Gaulle and the closest associates, was to meet General Bernard Montgomery, leader of the Allied Land Forces.
 The encounter was to take place at the headquarters of the 21st Army Group, the eighteenth-century mansion ‘Château de Creullet’ (commune of Creully).

 Two days prior to De Gaulle’s visit, the HQ welcomed Winston Churchill and the mansion would be occupied by the British HQ until June 22 (with its owner Marquis de Druval all-time in).
 It was located close to the frontlines, yet was not exposed to enemy artillery.
 In the aftermath of a brief encounter with Monty, accompanied by Admiral Georges Thierry d’Argenlieu and Général Marie-Pierre Kœni, De Gaulle resumed his planned journey to Bayeux within a jeep driven by Louis Sanderson, major of the King’s Own Scottish Borderers, an officer who knew French and was trusted by Montgomery.
 On June 16 Monty would welcome none other than King George VI at his Creullet headquarters.

 Regardless of Montgomery’s order not to hang up a French flag on the automobile, De Gaulle rejected such limitation and the driver major Louis Sanderson had to anchor a small color on the vehicle.
-The British were not prepared to welcome as much French as De Gaulle had decided to take with him and some of them (French) were to wait within Juno Beach for additional transport means to carry them to Bayeux.
+The British were not prepared to welcome as many French as De Gaulle had decided to take with him and some of them (French) were to wait within Juno Beach for additional transport means to carry them to Bayeux.
 Admittedly, François Coulet, Colonel de Chévigné, Hettier de Boislambert, and Gaston Palewski would reach Bayeux prior to De Gaulle’s arrival thus ‘conditioning the environment’ for the visit of their chef.
-During the short trip from ‘Château de Creullet’ to Bayeux, Pierre Viénot took note of the fact that this day June 14 is the fourth anniversary of the German seizure over Paris in 1940.
+During the short trip from ‘Château de Creullet’ to Bayeux, Pierre Viénot took note of the fact that this day June 14 is the fourth anniversary of the German seizure of Paris in 1940.

 General De Gaulle calmly took it lying down and replied that ‘They (the Germans) made a mistake)’.
 In the eight days since liberation, Bayeux was on paper under the rule of Allied civil affairs officers, who de facto did not intervene in the affairs of the French statesmen.
 A now-former Vichy sous-préfet Pierre Rochat, as well as the city Pétainist bishop, were both in the same positions as under the German occupation and still held in esteem by the locals, particularly for their assistance in treating victims of the War.
 Summing up the mixed administration, on June 14, 1944, Bayeux existed in a plane of Allied administrators, Vichy officials, and the French Resistance fighters, now unveiled.